Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 4. “I Was Just Joking”

-Toxic people frequently use humor as a cover for offensive remarks.
+Toxic people often use humour as a means to disguise offensive remarks.
 “I was just joking” is a warning sign if someone regularly repeats it after making an offensive or demeaning statement.
 This expression is used to shift blame and escape accountability for actions that cause harm.

 For instance.
 “Just kidding, you look fat in that dress!”